Friends of the Center Research Awards

 Project: Religion and Domestic Violence in Suva, Fiji

-Farina King, Ph.D. student in History
+Farina King, doctoral student, History

 Project: The Journey of Diné Students in the Four Directions: Navajo Educational Experiences in the 20th Century

-Justin Nadir, Ph.D. student in Religious Studies
+Justin Nadir, doctoral student, Religious Studies

 Project: Constructions of Identity and Conflict among Hindu Minorities in Muslim Java, Indonesia